 For a much more in-depth guide on this topic, check out the Australian Society of Zoo Keeping’s husbandry guide.

 White’s tree frogs are one of the few species of amphibians that tolerate handling.
 Some owners still prefer not to hold them but 10 – 15 minutes once or twice a week is alright.

 Be sure that your hands are clean and you’re practicing proper handling etiquette.
-Do your best to keep them from jumping out of your hands and falling to the ground and getting hurt.
+Do your best to keep them from jumping out of your hands, falling to the ground, and getting hurt.